Ayesha-da/Election_Analysis/README.md

 ## Summary:
 The analysis of the election show that:
 - There were 369,711 votes cast in the election

+- The breakdown of County Votes:

+  1.The Jefferson county has received 38,855 votes and 10.5% of vote count.

+  2.The Denver county has received 306,055 votes and 82.8% of vote count.

+  3.The Arapahoe county has received 24,801 votes and 6.7% of vote count.

 - The candidates were:

      -Charles Casper Stockham